luisriera/CarND_Vehicle-Detection/README.md

 During the process, I explored different color channels by gathering random images from the Vehicle and Non-Vehicle classes as shown below.
+**Vehicles**
 ![HOG_Vehicle]

+**Non-Vehicles**
 ![HOG_Non-Vehicle]

 I also experimented with the parameters in the table below.
-From it, I decided to use the parameters in row 9 for the following runs as the accuracy is one of the best.
+From it, I decided to use the parameters shown in row 9 for the subsequent operates as it has one of the best accuracy but still have a smaller Feature Size.

  |Id|Color|Spatial|Bins|Orient|Pixels/Cell|Cells/Block|Feature Size|Training Time|Accuracy|
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|